As deadly Greek rainstorm ebbs, a trail of devastation emerges | Science-Environment

 - Greece

+Speaking to ERT, Thessaly governor Kostas Agorastos said he estimated the storm had caused around three times the 700 million euros ($750 million) of damage inflicted by extensive floods in 2020.
 More than 1,800 people had been rescued from flood-hit areas across Greece since Tuesday, the fire brigade said.
-In the village of Vlochos near the city of Karditsa, about 150 people had been waiting for help for three days.

-"We have been on the mountain," Dimitris, one of the stranded villagers, told Skai television.
-"It's the third day without food, with nothing.
-We lit fires yesterday to cook whatever we managed to grab from our fridges."
-In some areas floodwater were still 2 metres (6-1/2 feet) deep.
+In some areas floodwaters were still 2 metres (6-1/2 feet) deep.

-One of the breadbaskets of Greece, Thessaly represents about 15 percent of the country's annual agricultural output.
-It is also a major cotton producing area.
+Thessaly accounts for about 15 percent of the country's annual agricultural output and is a major cotton producing area.
 Torrential rains left more than a metre of silt dumped on once-fertile soils.
 "The agricultural production isn't destroyed just for this year.
-The thick coat of silt means it is no longer fertile."
-Lekkas said.
+The thick coat of silt means it is no longer fertile," Lekkas said.

 ($1 = 0.9328 euros)